Foreleg of ox

-The Foreleg of ox (a foreleg with the thigh) hieroglyph of ancient Egypt is an old hieroglyph; it even represented a nighttime constellation (the Big Dipper, Maskheti).
-It came to have many uses in ancient Egypt over three millennia.
+The Foreleg of ox hieroglyph of ancient Egypt is a hieroglyph; it is the nighttime constellation Ursa Major called as Maskheti constellation.
+It came to have many uses in ancient Egypt over its entire history.

 Iconographic usage

 Offered as "thigh-forward", "meat"

-One of the major iconographic uses in ancient Egypt of the ox-foreleg was as part of the food offering to the individual being honored (the deceased), and engraved upon their steles.
+One of the major iconographic uses in ancient Egypt of the ox-foreleg was as part of the food offering to the individual being honored (the deceased or living), and engraved upon their steles.
 Often, besides lying on the top of the pile of food offerings, it is shown being presented to the honored individual, thigh first.

 Offered as "hoof-forward", "strength"

 Iconographically used as the symbolism of strength, power, dominion.

 List of uses

 A list of uses for the foreleg hieroglyph, with no order of importance actually implied: